 Section 1.
 Function

-The Committee shall select the winners of four awards of the Society: 1) The Ernst Mayr Award in Systematic Biology given for the outstanding paper presented at the annual meeting by a student member of the Society or a member who has received the Ph.D. degree within the last 15 months; 2) the ‚ÄúAwards for Graduate Student Research‚Äù which are given to assist students in the first two years of their systematics projects to aid in the collection of preliminary data needed to pursue additional sources of support; 3) The Mini-PEET awards to enhance expertise in taxonomy by transferring knowledge from older to younger taxonomists; and 4) Travel Awards to attend systematics workshops.
+The Committee shall select the winners of four awards of the Society: 1) The Ernst Mayr Award in Systematic Biology given for the outstanding paper presented at the annual meeting by a student member of the Society or a member who has received the Ph.D. degree within the last 15 months; 2) the Awards for Graduate Student Research, which are given to assist students in the first two years of their systematics projects to aid in the collection of preliminary data needed to pursue additional sources of support; 3) The Mini-PEET awards to enhance expertise in taxonomy by transferring knowledge from older to younger taxonomists; and 4) Travel Awards to attend systematics workshops.

 Section 2.
 Membership